jk/AppAnnieStatusBoard/README.md

 5. Open Termimal and run `launchctl load ~/Library/LaunchAgents/de.rheinfabrik.appanniestatusboard.plist`.
 This should generate the first version of your json file.
 6. Go to Dropbox and get a shareable link for the JSON file that is output and add it to Status Board on your iPad.

-### Limitations

-Currently the graph can only be generated for one app.

 ### Support

 Run into an issue?
 Throw an issue up on GitHub.
 Better yet, throw up a pull request with a fix.